DavidMertz/RegEx_Puzzles/book.md

 Striated-Recto.png;
 Olives-Recto.png

-"Stuck in the Middle with You", by Gerry Rafferty and Joe Egan (Stealer Wheels), 1973:
+*Stuck in the Middle with You*, by Gerry Rafferty and Joe Egan (Stealer Wheels), 1973:

 > Clowns to the left of me! /